AugurProject/augur/docs/deploy-production.md

     git clone https://github.com/AugurProject/augur.git
     cd <augur repository>
-    docker build .
+    docker build . -t augurclient

 The above steps pull down the augur client code and build the docker file.
 Take note of the message `Successfully built <image hash>` you will need the image hash next.

 Run the following command to bring up the newly built docker image and map port 80 to internal docker container port 80.
 The "RUN_LOCAL_ONLY=true" tells the docker container to bypass starting up ipfs.
 More on ipfs later.

-    docker run -e "RUN_LOCAL_ONLY=true" -p 80:80 <docker image hash>
+    docker run -e "RUN_LOCAL_ONLY=true" -p 80:80 augurclient

-Once the docker continer is up and listening, you will see message `Now listening ...`, point your web browser to http://localhost/index.html.
+Once the docker continer is up and listening, you will see message `Now listening ...`, point your web browser to http://localhost

-To stop your docker container, run these commands in a different command prompt:
+To stop your docker container, run these commands in a different command prompt and look for the container id that is running augurclient image:

     docker ps
     docker stop <docker container id>